Value Investing History

 Despite the vast and volatile changes in the economy and securities markets during the last several decades, value investing has proven to be the most successful money management strategy ever developed.
 Value investors’ success over the second half of the twentieth century proved not only the validity of the value approach, but its preeminence over even the most widely taught and practiced modern investment theory, which was developed in the 1950s and ’60s and remains dominant even today.

 In the early ’90s, Columbia Business School reinvigorated the investment management curriculum.
 At the request of Mario Gabelli, Roger Murray gave a highly successful series of guest lectures, and the Columbia Business School subsequently reintroduced value investing into the finance curriculum.
 The Robert Heilbrunn Professor of Finance and Asset Management was established, and Executive Education launched a value investing course that is consistently oversubscribed.
 The school also began the highly successful annual Graham & Dodd Breakfast.
 Held every fall, the breakfast draws many of the most distinguished figures in the investing profession.

-The Heilbrunn Center for Graham & Dodd Investing was established in 2001 to ensure a permanent home for value investing at the Columbia Business School.
-Columbia Business School was the birthplace of the value approach, and today the Heilbrunn Center is helping educate a new generation of value investors.
+The Heilbrunn Center for Graham & Dodd Investing was established in 2001, ensuring a permanent home for value investing at Columbia Business School.
+With unmatched access to Wall Street, a renowned finance division, and the resources of the Heilbrunn Center, Columbia Business School offers an unparalleled program in investing.
+The birthplace of the value approach and security analysis, today the school is educating a new generation of investors.